Rittika1/SIRP-Seeker-Pypeline/README.md

 run the code `SIRP-Seeker-Pypeline/phylosignal-igdomains.R`.
 This takes in the input of the hitdata file from the NCBI CDD database.
 Prints out K and Lambda

 # Paralog count and plotting
+run the code like this

+`python3 SIRP-Seeker-Pypeline/countparalogs.py Ig-domains/trimmed-aliview/human-sirpa_hitdata_aligned_trimmed_merged.faa > paralogs/human-sirp-paralogs.txt`
+`cut -f 1 human-sirp-paralogs.txt > human-sirp-paralog-species.txt`
+After this, upload the species file to timetree.org to get a newick file.
+Save all these three files in the paralogs folder.
+Plot using the R code `SIRP-Seeker-Pypeline/plot-paralogs.R`

 # Igdomain count and plotting